Infostrux-Solutions/snowflake-zero-to-chat-with-your-data/zero_to_chat_with_your_data/zero_to_chat_with_your_data.md

 ### What we've covered:

-- How to create stages, databases, tables, views, and virtual warehouses.
+- How to create stages, tables and views.
 - How to load structured and semi-structured data.
-- How to consume Cybersyn data from the [Snowflake Data Marketplace](https://app.snowflake.com/marketplace/listing/GZTSZAS2KF7/).
 - How to perform analytical queries on data in Snowflake, including joins between tables.
 - How to clone objects.
 - How to undo user errors using Time Travel.
+- How to create a Streamlit app
+- How to leverage Cortex AI queries to create your own Chatbot in Streamlit
+- How to use Cortex AI to ask questions about your data (text-to-SQL)
+- How to use Cortex AI to generate visualizations of data (text-to-Python)